reedv/ICS432-HW/hw4/README.txt

 		* t2 successfully pops from stack s (leaving s empty)
 		* context switch back to t1, which then runs pop(s)
 		* at this point, t1 sees that stack.size == 0 and exits the program
-	Thus the inclusion of these comparison functions does not successfully guard against the program termination that they were implemented to avoid because they both access information about the stack without being protected by mutual exclusion lock.
+	Thus the inclusion of these comparison functions does not successfully guard against the program termination that they were implemented to avoid because _they both access information about the stack without being protected by a mutual exclusion lock_.